 Health and Human Services Secretary Tom Price said in a statement the Trump administration will pursue its health care goals through regulation.
 "This effort will continue," he said.

 Sen. John McCain, R-Ariz., was among the Republicans who voted 'no.' There were gasps and applause from the Senate floor when McCain voted.
-The other Republicans who voted 'no' were Rep. Susan Collins of Maine and Rep. Lisa Murkowski of Alaska.
+The other Republicans who voted 'no' were Sens.
+Susan Collins of Maine and Lisa Murkowski of Alaska.

 In a statement released following the vote, McCain said, "From the beginning, I have believed that Obamacare should be repealed and replaced with a solution that increases competition, lowers costs, and improves care for the American people.
 The so-called ‘skinny repeal’ amendment the Senate voted on today would not accomplish those goals."